What regulations regulate the use of halogen-free cables?

 Added: Tuesday, 3/29/2022

-The installer holds electric cables
+The installer holds the electrical cables

-From this article you will learn:
+In this article you will learn:

 • what markings are used on halogen-free cables,